-The following pre-install checklist may assist to ensure you have the best possible outcome when using Barestone External.
+The following pre-install checklist may assist to ensure you have the best possible outcome when using Surround External.

 - ☐ Ensure substrate is straight and plumb.
 Pack studs to straighten if necessary (timber frames as per AS 1684, steel frames as per AS/NZS 4600).
-Industry best practice for frame tolerance is 5mm misalignment over 3000mm. ☐ Ensure studs are correctly located and of the appropriate thickness. ☐ Confirm bracing is in place.
-Where sheet bracing is used behind panels, the entire wall area needs to be braced or bracing sheet packers fixed to the frame to ensure a uniform fixing plane.
-Remove any concrete that may foul the cladding line, particularly at steps in slabs and isolated columns. ☐ Ensure there is adequate ground clearance to the bottom edge of the Barestone panels as per - ☐ Ensure there is adequate ground clearance to the bottom edge of the Barestone panels as per regulatory requirements (including for water/rain runoff and termite management).
+Industry best practice for frame tolerance is 5mm misalignment over 3000mm. - ☐ Ensure studs are correctly located and of the appropriate thickness. - ☐ Confirm bracing is in place.
+Where sheet bracing is used behind panels, the entire wall area needs to be braced or bracing sheet packers fixed to the frame to ensure a uniform fixing plane. - Remove any concrete that may foul the cladding line, particularly at steps in slabs and isolated columns. - ☐ Ensure there is adequate ground clearance to the bottom edge of the Surround panels as per regulatory requirements (including for water/rain runoff and termite management).
 These can vary from 50-150mm depending on type of ground and termite requirements. - ☐ Confirm your panel layout to determine the location of joints and identify where additional studs are required.

 - ☐ Flashings, membranes and air barrier should be correctly installed, overlapped and taped at joints, prior to fixing panels. - ☐ Install windows so that the back of the front face of the window (or any other protrusions including doors or meter boxes) will be flush with the face of the panels. - ☐ Fit Head flashings over windows, doors and other penetrations. - ☐ Confirm the chosen eaves/soffit details and prepare accordingly. - ☐ Consider the need for structural support for fixtures such as pergolas and balconies.
-No loads may be carried by the cladding. - Confirm membranes and flashings for balcony areas have been installed in accordance with manufacturers' specifications. - ☐ Arrange for a pre-cladding inspection by the appropriate local building authority if required.
+No loads may be carried by the cladding. - Confirm membranes and flashings for balcony areas have been installed in accordance with manufacturers' specifications. - Arrange for a pre-cladding inspection by the appropriate local building authority if required.